processone/eturnal/docker-k8s/README.md

 **Note:**

 * For logs to be printed with the `docker logs` command, `log_dir:` should be set to `stdout` in `eturnal.yml`.
 * The container attempts to autodetect the `relay_ipv4_address` using an external HTTPS service.
 If that fails, consider defining it either within a mounted `eturnal.yml` file or with the `ETURNAL_RELAY_IPV4_ADDR` environment variable to enable the TURN service.
-This applies for the IPv6 address as well.
+If the external HTTPS lookup is not desired, specify an empty `ETURNAL_RELAY_IPV4_ADDR=""` variable in the `docker run` command.

 ## Custom TLS certificates and dh-parameter file